Welcome to Alyssa Rosen, MD Expert, modern psychiatric medicine/Old school

 12. Do you only want to treat trans folks?

-I do, of course, want to help folks who are trans, and anyone who is non-binary or under the LGBTQi rainbow (oh, and that's the correct number of letters, it doesn't end at LGB, I appear to still be here).
-We all have our challenges, and I look forward to hearing you and helping you get where you want to go!
+I do, of course, want to help folks who are trans, and anyone who is non-binary or under the LGBTQi rainbow.
+We all have our challenges, and I look forward to hearing you and helping you get where you want to go.

-This section is still under construction, You will easily pay your bill securely online (all visits and services must be paid in full prior to meeting).
-I accept all major credit cards and ensure your information is protected.
+You will easily pay your bill securely online via Headway patient portal (all visits and services must be paid in full prior to meeting).
+I accept all major credit cards.
+Start the process at the "Request An Appointment" button above.

 Mon | By Appointment | |